Internal program evaluation indicates positive effects on students’ long-term achievement

-Students who participated in Heart during 1st and 2nd grade achieved 3rd grade EOG scores reflecting no significant difference from peers, one year after participating in Heart.
+- Students who participated in Heart during 1st and 2nd grade achieved 3rd grade EOG scores reflecting no significant difference from peers, one year after participating in Heart, despite starting significantly behind.
 In essence, the initial gap between Heart students and their non-Heart peers was eliminated by third grade.

 - Celebrations (39)